wrightben/texas-holdem/Extraneous - Hole Cards/README.md

 ### Files

 **data_0_example.json**<br />
 Player 0 was dealt hole_cards[0] 1 time in a 6-person game.
-The other data files are a single array of ~95,000 played hands.

 ### Results of Scenarios